fterroso/climaticpark/README.md

-# CLIMATIC PARK - A Python-based framework for the climatic simulation of vehicular parking losts
+# CLIMATICPARK - A Python-based framework for the climatic simulation of vehicular parking losts

 Work in progress...